madetech/handbook/guides/exit_interviews.md

 - If you could change anything about your job what would it be?
 Roles, responsibilities, expectations, customers, etc.
 - If you could change anything about the company what would it be?
 Culture, space, people, etc.

-**Disclaimer:** We found these in a [glassdoor blog article](https://www.glassdoor.co.uk/employers/blog/7-must-ask-exit-interview-questions/).
+**Disclaimer:** We found these in a [Glassdoor blog article](https://www.glassdoor.co.uk/employers/blog/7-must-ask-exit-interview-questions/).